eocello10/freestyle-baseball-project/README.md

 # Instructions

-- Once all requirements are instaled(note this only needs to happen the first time you enter into the command line) you will run the app.
+- Once all requirements are installed(note this only needs to happen the first time you enter into the command line) you will run the app.
 You will have to change directory.
 Type in cd baseball
 - Then to run the program type in python baseball.py
 - Once that is entered you will see: "You must enter a qualified player's name.
 These are batters that currently rank 1-160.
 Refer to README links under Instructions."
     - This is prompted to notify you that based on ESPN's statistics database/information the app only uses the players provided by the below links: